LMS color space: Color blindness

 The LMS color space can be used to emulate the way color-blind people see color.
 An early emulation of dichromats were produced by Brettel et al. 1997 and was rated favorably by actual patients.
 An example of a state-of-the-art method is Machado et al. 2009.

 A related application is making color filters for color-blind people to more easily notice differences in color, a process known as daltonization.

 Image processing

 JPEG XL uses an XYB color space derived from LMS.
 Its transform matrix is shown here:

 This can be interpreted as a hybrid color theory where L and M are opponents but S is handled in a trichromatic way, justified by the lower spatial density of S cones.
 In practical terms, this allows for using less data for storing blue signals without losing much perceived quality.

-The colorspace originates from Guetzli's butteraugli metric, and was passed down to JPEG XL via Google's Pik project.
+The colorspace originates from Guetzli's butteraugli metric and was passed down to JPEG XL via Google's Pik project.
+Matt DesLauriers has produced a Gist with the relevant parts from the reference implementation of JPEG XL translated into JavaScript.